bernatv/pythonTestLinkXmlParser/README.md

 ## How to use

 This is an easy python script to add a lot of testlink test cases in a easy way.
 It's only needed to create a .txt file with the tests cases data that you want to import inside a testsuite in xml format.

+Open terminal:

+    python create_suite.py

+The script creates a
-### TXT source data
+### TXT source data 'testcases.xml' that it has to be imported as an xml testcases format into testLink

 The txt file with the tests cases have to follow the next format: